 Microbiologists working in sectors including research, public and veterinary health, agriculture, industry and government are playing a key role in the research, surveillance and development and delivery of interventions needed tackle AMR.
-We are supporting our members and the wider the scientific community to address and raise awareness of AMR and provide expert microbiological opinion and evidence for policy-makers.
+We are supporting our members and the wider scientific community to address and raise awareness of AMR and provide expert microbiological opinion and evidence for policy-makers.

 What is antibiotic resistance?

 Informing policy-makers and funders

 - We responded to the House of Commons Health and Social Care Committee’s AMR Inquiry, evaluating the UK Government’s AMR Strategy.

 - Read our expert-informed policy briefings and reports on Antimicrobial Resistance and Human Fungal Diseases and emerging microbiome research.